By Mike Miller Updated December 5, 2024

 "Beneath the 12 Mile Reef" is a 1953 movie available on YouTube that features great scenery of Tarpon Springs and Key West during that time period.

 It stars Robert Wagner, Terri Moore, Richard Boone, Peter Graves, and others.
-Not a great movie, but some interesting views of the towns.
+Not a great movie, but some interesting views of the towns as they were in the 1950s.

 Tarpon Springs Sponge Docks (Dodecanese Blvd): Explore the vibrant Tarpon Springs Sponge Docks along Dodecanese Boulevard, where you can immerse yourself in Greek culture, shop for sponges, enjoy authentic Greek cuisine, and take a boat tour to learn about the area's rich sponge diving history.